Richmond Palace: Survey of 1649

 The survey taken in 1649 affords a minute description of the palace.
 The great hall was 100 ft in length, and 40 ft in breadth, having a screen at the lower end, over which was "fayr foot space in the higher end thereof, the pavement of square tile, well lighted and seated; at the north end having a turret, or clock-case, covered with lead, which is a special ornament to this building."
 The prince's lodgings are described as a "freestone building, three stories high, with fourteen turrets covered with lead," being "a very graceful ornament to the whole house, and perspicuous to the county round about."
 A round tower is mentioned, called the "Canted Tower," with a staircase of 124 steps.
 The chapel was 96 ft long and 40 ft broad, with cathedral-seats and pews.
 Adjoining the prince's garden was an open gallery, 200 ft long, over which was a close gallery of similar length.
 Here was also a royal library.
 Three pipes supplied the palace with water, one from the white conduit in the new park, another from the conduit in the town fields, and the third from a conduit near the alms-houses in Richmond.

 Archaeology

-During 1997 the site was investigated in the Channel 4 programme Time Team which was broadcast in January 1998.
+In July 1997 the site was investigated as part of series 5 of the Channel 4 programme Time Team which was broadcast in January 1998.